We are supporting people and businesses in the Narrabri to North Star area with opportunities to work, learn and grow their business.

 We closely monitor employment and industry participation to make sure local communities are benefitting from the opportunities available.

-- 71 local residents, of whom 32 local Indigenous
+- 678 local residents, of whom 185 are local and Indigenous

-To date, 87 local businesses have supplied to the project already, including five Indigenous businesses, with a total spend of:
+To date, 137 local businesses and 13 First Nations businesses have supplied to the project, with a total spend of:

 *Employed for 26 weeks or more for a minimum of 15 hours a week